Domestic Violence Battery in Pinellas County, FL

 Newly hired case managers (one full-time and one part-time) will track the cases and schedule compliance hearings.
 In addition, the grant provides funds for a magistrate, who will be at the courthouse on the return hearing days to handle matters related to children affected by the alleged abuse.

-The parties no longer will have to return to court to argue matters of child custody or visitation.
-The parties will be sent from the return DV hearing to a hearing before the magistrate to work through these issues.
+The parties will no longer have to return to court to argue matters of child custody or visitation.
+Instead, they will be sent from the return DV hearing to a hearing before the magistrate to work through these issues.

 The program will also use a contract between the Pinellas Board of County Commissioners and CASA (Community Action Stops Abuse).
 This St. Petersburg agency strives to end domestic violence through advocacy, empowerment, and social change.